stevenwhatever123/CSC371-Assignment/README.md

 # What is this coursework about?
 This is my attempt on CSC371-Advanced Object Oriented Programming module Assignment.
 I develop a tool in C++ that can read CSV and JSON files, some of which have been downloaded from StatsWales website.

-This tool read user arguments and will output a table based on the given arguments.
+This tool reads user arguments and will output a table based on the given arguments.

 I scored 78.5/100 overall.